jacobian/django-storymarket/docs/index.rst

 Of note here:

-    * The conversion function takes an instance the ``python-storymarket`` :class:`Storymarket` API object and the Django model to convert.
+    * The conversion function takes an instance of the :class:`~storymarket.Storymarket` API object and the Django model to convert.

     * It must return a dictionary of converted data.
 This dictionary should be in the form described `in the python-storymarket documentation`__